CleverTap/clevertap-android-sdk/templates/CTXIAOMIPUSHCHANGELOG.md

 ## CleverTap Xiaomi Push SDK CHANGE LOG

 ### Version 1.5.0 (August 31, 2022)
 * Supporting Xiaomi Regions
-* note : the client must add the additional xiaomi SDK from this release.
-Checkout the integration doc for more information.
+  * This Release makes the CT XPS SDK compatible with the latest [Xiaomi Privacy Upgrades](https://dev.mi.com/console/doc/detail?pId=2761)
+  * **[Breaking Change]** This release makes it mandatory for Clients to include the xiaomi push library as a part of their gradle dependencies.
+Check the[ integration doc ](https://github.com/CleverTap/clevertap-android-sdk/blob/master/docs/CTXIAOMIPUSH.md)for more info
+  * **[Breaking Change]**  This release also makes it mandatory for clients to support  `minSdkVersion  19` as compared to previous  `minSdkVersion  16`
+  * For Clients using the default implementation of CT Xiaomi SDK , they would not require any additional changes  in their codebase apart from  the above mentioned gradle and dependency changes
+  * **[Breaking Change]** For Clients using a custom implementation of Xiaomi Push Receiver, they will also need to update the code to pass Region in `clevertapApi.pushXiaomiRegistrationId(regId, region, register)` function.

 ### Version 1.4.0 (June 3, 2022)
 * Supports the `enableXiaomiPushOn` method in the core SDK.
 CleverTap Xiaomi Push SDK can now be enabled/disabled for `ALL_DEVICES`, `XIAOMI_MIUI_DEVICES` and `NO_DEVICES`